methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-06-24-quick-script-to-inject-ssh-keys-for-hostnames-and-ip-address.md

 ---
   title: Quick Script to inject SSH Keys for hostnames and ip address
+excerpt: "While playing around with Rundeck I wanted to run some quick Ansible playbooks.
+I have not found a good way to integrate Ansible other than running..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 While playing around with [Rundeck](http://rundeck.org) I wanted to run some quick [Ansible](http://ansible.com) playbooks.
 I have not found a